What Is the Salary Range for Entry-Level Fashion Designers?

 If you're lucky enough to launch your own clothing or accessory line and establish yourself as a powerhouse designer in the fashion industry you could possibly earn hundreds of thousands, maybe even millions.
 However, a very small percentage of talented fashion designers achieve that kind of financial success.
 Read on for information on what you could bring in as an entry-level fashion designer.
 Schools offering Fashion Design degrees can also be found in these popular choices.

-Fashion designers utilize their creativity to create the apparel, shoes and accessories that we wear every day, as well as designing the elite fashion ensembles seen during high-profile runway shows.
-The salary range for entry-level fashion designers is pretty expansive and depends upon your individual ability, your design specialty and your employer.
+Fashion designers utilize their creativity to create the apparel, shoes and accessories that we wear every day.
+They also design the elite fashion ensembles seen during high-profile runway shows.
+The salary range for entry-level fashion designers is pretty expansive and depends upon your individual ability, design specialty and employer.
 Self-employment and freelance opportunities are also available.

 According to the U.S. Bureau of Labor Statistics (BLS), as an aspiring fashion designer, you can expect to face keen competition within the field due to the amount of individuals drawn to the industry because of its 'glitz-and-glamour' quality (www.bls.gov).
 A tough job market often leads to lower salaries; however, successful designers can earn a six-figure income with persistence and dedication.
 The BLS reported that the average wage for fashion designers of all levels was $73,690 in May 2014.